Przemysł II: Birth and naming

 Przemysł II was born on 14 October 1257 in Poznań as the fifth child and only son of Duke Przemysł I of Greater Poland and his wife Elisabeth, daughter of Duke Henry II the Pious of Silesia.
 It is known that he was born in the morning, because according to the Chronicle of Greater Poland, when Dowager Duchess Elisabeth gave birth to a son, the vicars and canons of the city were singing morning prayers.
 At the news of the birth, the local clergy chanted the Te Deum laudamus.
 Shortly after his birth, the prince was baptized by the Bishop of Poznań, Bogufał III.

 According to the Chronicle of Greater Poland (Kronika wielkopolska), Przemysł II was named after his father, who had died four months before his birth, on 4 June 1257.
 The form of the name in the days of his contemporaries certainly sounded like Przemysł or possibly Przemyśl.
 However, due to the fact that the word "Przemysł" (Industry) means production of a good or service within an economy today, it is reasonable to be considered that his name could be a valid form from Przemysław, especially as this version is undoubtedly more medieval (occurs at the beginning of the 14th century).
 Another name under which the Duke of Greater Poland was probably known, following the indications of the Rocznik Kołbacki, is Peter (Piotr), but Oswald Balzer considered this an obvious mistake.
 The only historian who recognised the name Peter as authentic was K. Górski.

 No sources about contemporary rulers provided information about a nickname.
 Only in sources related to the Teutonic Order from 1335 he is given the nickname Kynast.
 In current historiography he is sometimes nicknamed Posthumous (Pogrobowiec), but this has not been universally accepted.

 Tutelage of Bolesław the Pious (1257–1273)

 Childhood

 At the time of is birth, Przemysł II was the nominal ruler of the Duchy of Poznań.
 The guardianship of the Duchy, probably along with his mother Elisabeth, was taken by his uncle Duke Bolesław the Pious and his wife, the Hungarian princess Jolenta (Helena).
 In consequence the prince remained at the court in Poznań, where his mother raised him.
-On 16 January 1265 Dowager Duchess Elisabeth died at her estate in Modrze, and the orphaned Przemysł together with his sisters were later cared for by their uncle and aunt.
+On 16 January 1265 Dowager Duchess Elisabeth died at her estate in Modrze, and the orphaned Przemysł together with his sisters were later cared for by their uncle.

 Very little information exists about the education given to Przemysł II.
 Diplomatic sources have retained only the names of two of his teachers: Dragomir and Przybysław.
 It is assumed (although without any direct evidence) that the prince had some knowledge of at least Latin in speech and writing.